twooldridge/workshop/results.md

 > PCA/north_samples_snps.vcf.gz && tabix PCA/north_samples_snps.vcf.gz
 ```

 Okay, let's walk through the above filtering steps, and why we do them.
-How many variants are we left with?<br>
+How many variants are we left with?

-Now, we can use plink for the PCA:
+Now, we can use `plink` for the PCA:

 ```
 plink --vcf PCA/north_samples_snps.vcf.gz --allow-extra-chr --pca --out PCA/north_samples_snps
 ```

-And visualize in R:
+And visualize in `R`:

 ```
 PCA =
   fread('~/Downloads/transfer/north_samples_snps.eigenvec') %>%